-Wish to indicate a right angle without writing “right angle” or “90°”?
-Find out here how to insert the right angle symbol on right about any device (Mac, Windows, iPhone, Android, LaTeX etc.).
+Need to show a right angle without typing out “right angle” or “90°”?
+Perhaps you’re labeling diagrams, solving homework or drafting a geometry quiz, and just the right symbol is nowhere in sight.
+Find out here how to insert the right angle symbol ⤓ on right about any device (Mac, Windows, iPhone, Android, LaTeX etc.).

 First, Piece of Clothing in Saint Andrews